MarkMahrous/Expenses_Tracker/README.md

 # Expenses Tracker app

-A mobile application that is used to track expenses where you can add and delete expenses and make a comparison between all the expenses.
+A mobile application designed to track your expenses.
+You can add and delete expenses, and compare them to gain insights into your spending habits.

 ## Table of Contents
 - [Features](#features)